mgray35/CS362-001-W2018/projects/graymc/assignment-3/README.md

-# Assignment-3
+# Assignment-2
-The goals of this assignment are to: (a) test the effectiveness of  your test suite(s) (b) learn how to use amutation testing tool.
+The goals of this assignment are: (a) to learn how to manually create a test suite; and (b)  to learn how to use a Cobertura code coverage tool in order to assess the comprehensiveness of a test suite.